Ethos-lab/ares/README.md

 Ares is a system-oriented wargame framework for adversarial ML used to simulate interactions between an attacker and defender in a real-time battle.

-The paper for this framework was presented in the `5th Deep Learning and Security Workshop (DLS 2022)` at the `2022 IEEE Symposium on Security and Privacy Workshops (SPW)`.
+The paper for this framework was presented in the `5th Deep Learning and Security Workshop (DLS 2022)` at the `43rd IEEE Symposium on Security and Privacy Workshops (SPW 2022)`.
 The link to the paper can be found [here](https://ieeexplore.ieee.org/abstract/document/9833895).

 ## Requirements